Colleges by Location

 Campus Life

 Not everything at University of Massachusetts Boston is about learning and grades: campus life is an essential part of your educational experience.
-Find out some details about campus life at University of Massachusetts Boston.
+Check out some details about social life at University of Massachusetts Boston.

 Student Organizations

-This school has 100 open-membership student organizations you can participate in.
-The most popular student organization is Mass Media, followed by Campus Kitchens and Golden Key Honor Society.
+The number of student organizations and groups with open membership at this school is 100.
+The student organization that has the biggest membership is Mass Media, followed by Campus Kitchens and Golden Key Honor Society.
 Other popular student organizations at this school are Haitian Student Association and Student Arts and Events Council.

-For students with a talent for acting, there is a drama club.
-You have a passion for media and communication?
+In case you're interested in acting, there is a drama club you can consider joining.
+You have a talent for media and communication?
 University of Massachusetts Boston publishes its own newspaper and has its own radio station.

 Student Services

 There are emergency phone and alarm devices available around the clock.
-There is a 24-hour security patrol.
+There is a security patrol available 24/7.
 The transport/escort service operates during late hours.

-This school has a health clinic with personal/psychological counseling.
+There is a medical clinic with personal/psychological counseling.
 In addition, other services like Veteran's Affairs and Women's Center are available to the students of University of Massachusetts Boston.

-All in all, campus life at University of Massachusetts Boston is rich and vibrant and provides all you need for a comfortable stay.
+All in all, campus life at University of Massachusetts Boston is rich and vibrant and provides everything most students need.

 Career Services